 - periodontal care (full dental hygiene scope) for people of all ages

 - vital tooth bleaching and mouthguard construction

 - management and oral health care for special needs patients

 - provision of care under general anaesthesia within scope of OHT practice

 - preparation for OHT practice in specialist areas of dentistry including orthodontics, prosthodontics, paedodontics, periodontics and special needs dentistry

 - management of polypharmacy and administration of drugs according to regulatory frameworks

 - recognition of pathological conditions requiring referral

-- recognition of boundaries of professional competence and appropriate referral
+- self- assessment and recognition of boundaries of professional competence and appropriate referral

 - skills in collaborative practice and teamwork